vjrodriguez/vjrodriguez/README.md

 - 💬 Ask me about:
   + my dog
   + my experience attending a coding bootcamp
-  + how to stay sane working from home!
+  + how to stay sane WFH!
 - 📫 How to reach me: vrod8763@gmail.com
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I speak 4 languages and am learning the 5th.